tensorchiefs/dl_course/exercises/linreg_with_slider.md

 c) Now let TensorFlow optimize the parameters in cell 7.
 Modify cell 7 with the right feeding data.

-Hint: Look at learning rate
+Hint: Look at the learning rate

 d) Draw the linreg graph and compare your graph with the Tensorboard graph.